openvinotoolkit/training_extensions/docs/source/explanation/additional_features/auto_configuration.rst

 .. note::

-    If we have a dataset format that occluded with other tasks, for example ``COCO`` format, we should directly emphasize the task type with an additional CLI option:
+    If we have a dataset format occluded with other tasks, for example ``COCO`` format, we should directly emphasize the task type with an additional CLI option.
+If not, OTX automatically chooses the task type that you might don't intend:

     .. code-block::